Notch-Man/jawdropping-notes/README.md

 Choose a color (Light, Primary, Secondary, Success, Danger, Warning, Info, Dark), default is Light, and press the `Add` button or `Cancel` if you don't want to add a note.

 ### Deleting a Note

+Click on a note to delete it.

+### Advanced

+#### Adding Markdown

+You can add markdown by putting using its syntax in the Description field.

+#### Using HTML

+If you want, you can add custom HTML and use `Bootstrap 5.2` classes & utilities.
+But, there will be some layout issues (with images, etc...) as it is only designed for Markdown.

+**PS**: Please DO NOT use this as your primary notes app!
+I made this for learning purposes only and that's that.
+If you want to check it out, you're free to do so.